puhfista/scenekit-3d-tracking-example/README.md

-# scenekit-3d-tracking-example
+# scenekit-GKAgent3D-example

-I bult a scenekit project that does super basic 3d tracking using Gameplaykit and Scenekit.
+I bult a scenekit project that does super basic agent tracking using Gameplaykit and Scenekit.
 Types used: GKAgent3d, and GKEntity, and a GKComponent